aayushARM/distributed-coin-mining/README.md

 # distributed-coin-mining
-A Parallel, Distributed architecture for nonce search for coin mining.
+A Parallel, Distributed system for nonce search for coin mining.